 It may open early in February to give way to vacationing locals for the Chinese New Year, so if you’re here during that month you can always inquire with the resorts if they are already open.

-Kapas Island has about 5-6 main beaches, which are connected through bridges.
-You can walk end-to-end in about 30 minutes or so.
+Kapas Island has beautiful shores.
+There’s a total of 5-6 beaches in the island, connected through bridges.
+You can visit them end-to-end in about 30 minutes.

 Where to eat in Kapas Island

-[ Don’t know what to eat?
-Here are my favorite foods in Malaysia. ]
+Don’t know what to eat?
+Check out my favorite foods in Malaysia.

 Where to stay